 1. Initial stages of development

-If you have only launched the product, you need as much feedback as you can get.
-An on-site team can be crucial for making a new product great.
+If you have launched a product, you need as much feedback as you can get.
+An onsite team can be crucial for making a new product great.

 Ideas will flow both on meetings and in the cafeteria as your team members will discuss the challenges they face.